 - Methadone should only be used as directed and should never be given away

-If you or a loved one is struggling with addiction to methadone, The Recovery Village Palm Beach can help.
+If you or a loved one is struggling with addiction to methadone, The Recovery Village Palm Beach at Baptist Health can help.
 Contact us today to learn more about treatment plans that can work well for you.

 Drugs.com.
 “Methadone.”
 August 2019.
 Accessed August 2, 2019.